 All You Need To Know About Residential Fence Gate

-This is a 2-part series where today our focus will provide you all you need to know about driveway gates and residential fence gates from styles and materials that are available to you to terms you want to be familiar with so that when you are speaking with your local fence company in Katy or need to read instructions to build your own gate you can more easily follow along.
+This is a two-part series on custom gates from your Houston and Katy pros at Emerson Home Exterior Enhancements.
+If you missed our first article, take a moment to read it.
+Today our focus will provide you with all you need to know about driveway gates and residential fence gates, from styles and materials that are available to you to terms you want to be familiar with so that when you are speaking with your local fence company in Katy or need to read instructions to build your own gate, you can more easily follow along.

-Today we are going to focus on how a gate should open, the styles and designs that are available for your residential fence gate from our fence company located on the outskirts of Houston in Katy TX and the basic terminology, While many Houston fence contractors think of residential fence gates only when designing and installing your fence without a gate functioning as it should the fence is only going to be subpar.
+Today we are going to focus on how a gate should open, the styles and designs that are available for your residential fence gate from our fence company located on the outskirts of Houston in Katy, and the basic terminology; while many Katy fence companies think of residential fence gates only when designing and installing your fence without a gate functioning as it should the fence is only going to be subpar.

 Types of Gates For Your Houston Fence

 Chain Link Fence Gates: These types of gates can either slide or swing to open, or if you’re a do-it-yourselfer in Houston you may want to purchase what we call a pre-hung gate.
 Chain link gates are either constructed of steel or aluminum and can be coasted to match the color of your building from back to brown and green or mix it up.
 With our climate, if you want your chain link fence to be longer lasting, you want to ensure the gate is galvanized.
 This means the steel wires that are used to build the gate are ensure our residential fence gate lasts asgalvanized to reduce your chance of the gate becoming corroded.
 If you are trying to get the rust off your residential fence gate you can use a wire bush to remove the dirt and grime that has built up.
 With proper care of your chain link gate, they can last 20 years cutouts.